 These gourmet cookie dough bites are no bake and edible, high in protein with the delicious crunch of chocolate chips.
 An easy recipe with only 5 main ingredients.
 No flour to treat, no eggs, safe to eat, and requires no chilling!

 These no bake cookie dough bites are the best afternoon energizer.
-Unlike my edible cookie dough and my cookie dough fudge made from white beans, this recipe is more traditional and uses almond flour.
+Unlike my edible chocolate chip cookie dough, my healthy edible brownie batter, my cookie dough fudge and my no bake chocolate chip blondies, all made from white beans, this recipe is more traditional and uses almond flour.
 This nutrition-rich flour tastes like a cookie out of the bag, and makes naturally gluten free cookie dough bites.

 And this no bake cookie dough bite recipe is healthier, with none of the preservatives or additives you'll find in the Betty Crocker version, or even Ben and Jerry's cookie dough.
 Make these homemade cookie dough bites with 5 familiar ingredients.
 And use 3 ways!
 In chocolate cups, and rolled into energy balls and made as diced frozen cookie dough bites to sprinkle on ice cream or yogurt, decorate a birthday cake or just pop by the handful.

 One reason these bites are energizing is the high level of protein in them.
 Looking for more easy protein balls?
 Try my peanut butter oatmeal balls, or my chocolate protein balls.
 Is it cookies you are looking for?
 Try my vegan chocolate chip cookies.